yarisvt/tyk-docs/tyk-docs/content/security/your-apis/bearer-tokens.md

 ## <a name="what-is-a-bearer-token"></a>What is a bearer token ?

-> Any party in possession of a bearer token (a “bearer”) can use it to get access to the associated resources (without demonstrating possession of a cryptographic key).
+> Any party in possession of a bearer token (a "bearer") can use it to get access to the associated resources (without demonstrating possession of a cryptographic key).
 To prevent misuse, bearer tokens need to be protected from disclosure in storage and in transport.

-Tyk provides bearer token access as one of the most convenient building blocks for managing security to your API, in a Tyk setup, this is called “Access Tokens” and is the default mode of any API Definition created for Tyk.
+Tyk provides bearer token access as one of the most convenient building blocks for managing security to your API.
+In a Tyk setup, this is called "Access Tokens" and is the default mode of any API Definition created for Tyk.

-Bearer tokens are added to a request as a header or as a query parameter, if added as a header, they may be preceded by the word “Bearer” to indicate their type, though this is optional.
+Bearer tokens are added to a request as a header or as a query parameter.
+If added as a header, they may be preceded by the word "Bearer" to indicate their type, though this is optional.

 Traditionally these tokens are used as part of the `Authorization` header.